foxlet/macOS-Simple-KVM/README.md

 Mirror2: https://mega.nz/#!wNZQQYrQ!CZ_Y8ysRIHYMcbOsh3kEAwi-m4g90mAc7vAV_q1Od8U

+Note: The VM has NO password.
+If you need a password to run commands go to System Preferences and replace the empty password on the checkra1n account.

 ### Extract macOS.7z to your macOS-Simple-KVM folder

 ## Execute the Virtual Machine and Pass through PCI USB Controller